moderndatacompany/dataos.info/docs/resources/lens/optimizing_lens_testing_in_local_development.md

 Before running ensure that the working directory is the Lens project directory and that the API key is correctly configured as specified in the `docker-compose.yml` file.

-Lens can be tested in the development environment by running:
+Lens can be tested in the development environment by running the following command:

 === "Code"